 It’s no secret that Australians are closing the covers of their newspapers and turning to Facey and Insta for their daily dose of current affairs.
 But with 52% of us checking in on social media for our news, we’re not always going to the polls with a top-qual understanding of our pollies and their policies.

-Furthermore, the role of gatekeeper wasn’t advertised on Seek when social media came to the fore, so unlike newspapers, books, magazines and television, information posted on the platforms doesn’t have to pass filter and control mechanisms before the ‘send’ button is clicked.
+Additionally, the role of gatekeeper wasn’t advertised on Seek when social media came to the fore, so unlike newspapers, books, magazines and television, information posted on the platforms doesn’t have to pass filter and control mechanisms before any old wannabe journo hits ‘send’.
 Editing, validity checking, and information assessment – core components of ensuring the credibility of mainstream media, are nowhere to be seen on the socials.
 Which is why we end up with news faker than Kylie Jenner’s lips, like the story of Federal MP Anne Aly.

 Our online voices are loud and clear, and pollies are listening